-Catering is typically receive an 18% tip of the food cost.
+Catering is typically receiving an 18-20% tip of the food cost.

 *Standard.
-Note: Gratuity is different than a service fee.
+Note: Gratuity goes directly to your day-of staff and helps supplement their income.
+Gratuity is different than a service fee.
 The service fee covers the cost of business and remains with the owner for admin time and other overhead while gratuity is given to the wedding day staff.

 Cash is usually the preferred method of tipping.
 Please place each vendor’s tip in a separate envelope.

 Also, don’t forget to write a review or a handwritten thank you note.
 Your words of affirmation mean the world to your vendors and reviews allow for business growth, assuring future clients with the same peace of mind you had when booking your vendors.